shaynekasai/v-fetch/README.md

 ## Summary

-The intention of the v-fetch directive is to add AJAX functionality to your Vue 2 application so that you don't have to write all of the bootstrap code to call a simple API request to update a model or submit data to an end-point.
+v-fetch is a directive that adds AJAX functionality to your Vue 2 application so that you don't have to write all of the bootstrap code to call a simple API request to update a model or submit data to an end-point.

 ## Installation

 ```
-npm install v-fetch --save
+npm install @shaynekasai/v-fetch --save
 ```

 ## Usage